When: The next session will be on Monday 19 October 2026

 This course builds practical skills in commercial contract drafting.
-Over one day, you'll work through practical exercises covering the key clauses that appear in most commercial agreements: warranties, indemnities, liability limitations, and IP provisions.
-It's designed for in-house counsel and commercial lawyers, whether you're relatively new to contract drafting or want to sharpen your skills.
+Over one day, you'll work through practical exercises covering the key clauses that appear in most commercial agreements, including warranties, indemnities, liability limitations and IP provisions.
+It's designed for in-house counsel and commercial lawyers, whether you're relatively new to contract drafting or looking to sharpen your skills.
+The course is aimed at 0-4 PQE in-house lawyers and commercial lawyers, but can also be a useful refresher for those who are more experienced.
 The trainer, Alexa Lamont, has spent over a decade working in-house, so the training reflects how contract drafting actually works in practice, not just in theory.
+The workshop uses a supply of services agreement as a case study.

 Why this matters now